Jason Heyward Player Props: Dodgers vs. White Sox

 - The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in the league.

-- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.59).
+- The White Sox's 4.59 team ERA ranks 23rd among all MLB pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (96 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (96 total, 1.4 per game).

-- In his last appearance on Thursday, the righty tossed 5 2/3 innings against the New York Yankees, allowing three earned runs while surrendering six hits.
+- The White Sox will send Cease (3-3) to the mound for his 15th start of the season.
+He is 3-3 with a 4.38 ERA and 81 strikeouts through 74 2/3 innings pitched.

-- The 32-year-old has amassed an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .249 against him.
+- In his last appearance on Saturday against the Miami Marlins, the righty tossed six innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.